+Age Location Depth Rate

+Infant Over sternum, At least 1/3 AP Continuous

+between nipples diameter of chest compressions

+(inter-mammary About 1.5 inches at least

-Age Location Depth Rate Infant Over sternum, between nipples (inter-mammary line), 2-3 fingers At least 1/3 AP diameter of chest About 1.5 inches 4 cm Continuous compressions at least 100 - 120/minute Child Over sternum, just cephalad from xyphoid process, heel of one hand At least 1/3 AP diameter of chest About 2 inches 5 cm Continuous compressions at least 100 - 120/minute Adult Over sternum, just cephalad from xyphoid process, hands with interlocked fingers At least 2 inches 5 cm Continuous compressions at least 100 - 120/minute
+line), 2-3 fingers 4 cm 100 - 120/minute

+Child Over sternum, just At least 1/3 AP Continuous

+cephalad from diameter of chest compressions

+xyphoid process, About 2 inches at least

+heel of one hand 5 cm 100 - 120/minute

+Adult Over sternum, just cephalad from xyphoid process, hands with interlocked fingers At least 2 inches 5 cm Continuous compressions at least 100 - 120/minute

 - 4. If patient is an adult, go to step 5.
 If no respiratory effort in a pediatric patient, give two ventilations.
 If air moves successfully, go to step 5.
 If air movement fails, proceed to the Airway Obstruction Procedure. - 5.
 Go to Cardiac Arrest Procedure.
 Begin ventilations in the adult as directed in the Cardiac Arrest Procedure - 6.
 Provide 1 breath every 6 seconds with the BVM or BIAD.
-Use EtCO2 to guide your ventilations as directed in the Cardiac Arrest Protocol. - 7.
-Chest compressions should be provided in an uninterrupted manner.
+Use EtCO2 to guide your ventilations as directed in the Cardiac Arrest Protocol. - Chest compressions should be provided in an uninterrupted manner.
 Only brief interruptions (< 5 seconds with a maximum of 10 seconds) are allowed for rhythm analysis, defibrillation, and performance of procedures - 8.
 Document the time and procedure in the Patient Care Report (PCR).

-Cardiac: Defibrillation-Automated
+Standards Procedure (Skill) Cardiac Section Cardiac: Defibrillation-Automated